alexrengel/simple-scripts/README.md

 # Simple Scripts

-> Simple bash scripts that streamline my Kali workflow, including pentesting and CTF events.
+> Simple scripts for pentesting and CTFs, mainly written in `bash` and `python`, that streamline Kali workflow by automating tedious manual tasks.

 ## Script description and usage: